The Crucible of Transmutationanecdotes about the creative process

 animator with stop-motion puppet Chroma Key Animation

-bodybuilder Frank Zane posing The Living Body as Sculpture
+bodybuilder Frank Zane posing Living Body as Sculpture

 Man runs in a sewer movie set Starting at the Bottom